 Sprint triathlons vary in distance according to the course constraints or preferences of the race promoters.

-Most commonly, an official triathlon sprint consists in a 750-meter swim, a 20-kilometer bike ride, and a 5-kilometer run.
-The time that takes for a person to finish a triathlon varies depending age, gender, course and level of athleticism.
+Most commonly, an official triathlon sprint consists of a 750-meter swim, a 20-kilometer bike ride, and a 5-kilometer run.
+The time that takes for a person to finish a triathlon varies depending on age, gender, course, and level of athleticism.

 When transition time is added to the three disciplines, an elite athlete takes 1 hour to complete a triathlon sprint.
 An average participant — placing in the middle of the competition — takes around 1 hour and 30 minutes to finish.